Contents:

 Denomination: 1 pound sterling

-Now allow us to focus on Great Britain, the country that presented to the world one of the most famous gold coins - the British Sovereign.
-The issue of this legendary coin began in 1489 by order of King Henry VII.
-The sovereign represents the greatness of the British monarchy and has long been a symbol of wealth and stability.
+Now, why not focus on Great Britain, the country that presented one of the most famous golden creations - the British Sovereign?
+The issue of this legendary instance began in 1489 by order of King Henry VII.

 Design: The obverse of the sovereign traditionally depicts the profile of the current monarch of Great Britain.
-The modern version of the coin shows the portrait of King Charles III (which symbolizes the continuity and stability of the British monarchy).
+The modern version of the coin shows the portrait of King Charles III.
 The reverse of the coin is decorated with the iconic image of St. George, who defeats the dragon.
-The reverse of the coin is decorated with the iconic image of St. George, who defeats the dragon, symbolizing the victory of good over evil.

-Intriguing feature: The sovereign was not only the official unit of payment for centuries, but was also actively used outside the UK, making it an important element of international trade.
+Intriguing feature: The sovereign was also actively used outside the UK, making it an important element of international trade.
 This gives the sovereign added value as an investment object and part of historical heritage.

 Canadian Gold Maple Leaf